MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Tabular expression statements

+A tabular expression statement is a type of query that manipulates data in tables or tabular datasets.
+It consists of one or more operators, which are separated by a pipe (`|`) and process the data sequentially.
+Each operator starts with a tabular input and returns a tabular output.

-Tabular expression statements manipulate tabular data by applying operations such as filtering, rearranging, or summarizing the data.
-Each operator is separated by a pipe (`|`) delimiter, with the order of the operators being important as the data flows from one operation to the next.
-The process is similar to a funnel, where the data is refined as it passes through each operation.
-The final output of the process is a refined table.
+The order of the operators is important, as the data flows from one operator to the next and is transformed at each step.
+Think of it like a funnel, where the data starts as an entire table and is refined as it passes through each operator, until you're left with a final output at the end.

 #### Example